Early Origins of the Shuttlewood family

 Early Notables of the Shuttlewood family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Shuttlewood Notables in all our PDF Extended History products and printed products wherever possible.
+John Shuttlewood (1632-1689), was an English nonconformist...
+Another 53 words (4 lines of text) are included under the topic Early Shuttlewood Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Shuttlewood family to the New World and Oceana